Why Hire a Car Accident Lawyer?

 After you’ve been in a motor vehicle accident in the busy city of Indianapolis, you have so much to handle that a car accident lawyer is probably the last thing on your mind.
 There’s your insurance company to talk with and perhaps other drivers, too.

-Car accident attorney, Lee Christie, explains that there are certain elements of damages that you’re entitled to, that a jury is allowed to consider, and how this accident has totally affected you in all different kinds of ways.
+Indianapolis car accident attorney, Lee Christie, explains that there are certain elements of damages that you’re entitled to, that a jury is allowed to consider, and how this accident has totally affected you in all different kinds of ways.
 Those types of damages include medical bills, wage loss, and income loss.
 You’re also entitled to pain and suffering and mental anguish.
 Because of that, we will fight to make sure that you receive compensation for each and every element of damages that you’re entitled to.

 Google Reviews From Our Clients

-We thoroughly enjoy working with and helping our clients achieve great outcomes from their accident cases and honored to help them through the legal process.
+We thoroughly enjoy working with and helping our clients achieve great outcomes from their accident cases and are honored to help them through the legal process.

 client testimonial 2